 You can learn more about Turvy's Non-Discrimination Policy here.

-We also want to help increase the transport for people with disabilities.
-We have information available for drivers and riders and Turvy Eats users on this topic.
-You can go here to learn more about Turvy’s commitment to accessibility.
+We also want to help increase transport for people with disabilities.
+We have information on this topic for drivers and riders.
+You can go here to learn more about Turvy's commitment to accessibility.
 Drivers using the Turvy Platform must comply with all relevant laws governing the transportation of riders with disabilities, including transporting service animals and assistive devices (such as wheelchairs).

 Help keep one another safe.